-In stable conditions and when the wind is from the southwest, hub-height wind speeds are reduced more with increasing ambient wind speeds (Fig. 9d, 9e, and 9f) up to about 15 m s^{-1} .
-There is almost no difference between the simulations with and without turbines for quiescent winds, when wind turbines are not operational, as expected, as the only turbine influence is that of the standing thrust coefficient.
-Hub-height wind speeds are reduced by up to 2.5 m s^{-1} for wind speeds in Region 2 of the turbine power curve, and up to 3.6 m s^{-1} for wind speeds above 11 m s^{-1} in Region 3 of the power curve.
-The wake also extends further for faster wind speeds: a wind speed deficit of at least 0.5 m s^{-1} extends out to the northern edge of Nantucket

-Island for moderate wind speeds, and several kilometers further than this for faster wind speeds.
-Of note, when the wind speeds exceed 15 m s-1 when the thrust coefficient is very small, the wind speed deficit starts to decrease again (see Appendix Fig. B1).
+For both LA100 and LA0, in stable conditions and when the wind is from the southwest, hub-height wind speeds are reduced more with increasing ambient wind speeds (FigFigs.
+9d, 9e, and 9f10d, 10e) up to about 15 m s-1.
+There is almost no difference with the wake effect receding slightly at wind speeds faster than 15 m s-1 due to the decreasing thrust coefficient (Figs. 9f and 10f).
+Only differences of 0.2 m s-1 exist between the simulations with and without turbines for quiescent winds, when wind turbines are not operational, as expected, as the only turbine influence is that of the standing thrust coefficient .
+Hub-height (not shown).
+In LA100, hub-height wind speeds are reduced by up to 2.5 m s-1 for wind speeds in Region 2 of the turbine power curve, and up to 3.6 m s-1 for wind speeds above 11 m s-1 in Region 3 of the power curve.
+The For both considered modeled setups, the wake also extends further for faster wind speeds: a wind speed between 3 and 11 m s-1 (Figs. 9d and 10d), and several kilometers further than this for faster wind speeds - Of note, when the wind speeds exceed 15 m s-1 when the thrust coefficient is very small, the wind speed deficit starts to decrease again (see Appendix Fig. ??(Figs. 9e.f and 10e.f).

-Hub-height wind speeds decrease within and downwind of the wind plant, with the largest impacts occurring during stable conditions and for faster ambient wind speeds at the slower end of Region 3 (11 -15 m s-1).
+Hub-height-These results are consistent with previous observational studies, that found hub-height wind speeds decrease 325 within and downwind of the wind plant, with the largest impacts occurring during stable conditions and for faster ambient wind speeds at the slower end of Region 3 (11 -15 m s-1).
 Wind speed deficits in the wake of wind plants are well documented for cases both onshore and offshore (Christiansen and Hasager, 2005; Fitch et al., 2013; Dörenkämper et al., 2015; Platis et al., 2018; Fischereit et al., 2022a).
-Our results on the impact of atmospheric stability on wakes confirm the results of Rosenerans et al. (2024), who uses the same dataset.
 In the central United States, Fitch et al. (2013); Rajewski et al. (2013); Smith et al. (2013) also find that the largest wind speed deficits occur for faster wind speeds, stable conditions, and when turbulent mixing is inhibited.

-For individual turbines, the magnitude of the wake also varies with wind speed differently than observed here.
-For individual turbines (Rhodes and Lundquist, 2013), (Rhodes and Lundquist, 2013): maximum wake wind speed deficits occur near rated power when the turbine thrust coefficient is near its maximum value, with decreasing wake wind speed deficits as wind speeds increase and thrust coefficient decreases.
-Here, the wake wind speed deficits continue to amplify as wind speeds increase.
+For individual turbines, the magnitude of the wake also varies with wind speed (Rhodes and Lundquist, 2013): maximum wake wind speed deficits occur near rated power when the turbine thrust coefficient is near its maximum value, with decreasing wake wind speed deficits as wind speeds increase and thrust coefficient decreases.